 Teachers newly identified as needing the ESOL Endorsement are sent to the principal in a database.
-The database contains out-of-field waivers for the principal to review with the affected teachers (requires signature) and also contains a layout for sending home notification to all of the parents of students being taught by teachers out-of-field.
+The database contains out-of-field waivers for the principal to review with the affected teachers (requires signature) and contains a layout for sending home notification to all the parents of students being taught by teachers out-of-field.

-Identified teachers are sent to the Board for approval to teach out-of-field.
-Following Board approval, identified teachers receive an automated email informing them of their need for mandated training and are provided the link to our website regarding out-of-field. http://www.broward.k12.fl.us/certification/Out-of-Field.html.
+Identified teachers are approved by the School Board to teach out-of-field.
+Following Board approval, identified teachers receive an automated email informing them of their need for mandated training and are provided the link to our website regarding out-of-field.
 There is a report in SAP/BRITE "Teacher's Teaching Out-of-Field" for schools to view compliance of mandated training for their out-of-field teachers.
 All ESOL eligible courses have program code 130.
 It is the school's responsibility to change program 130 to basic in the External database if the out-of-field teacher does not have a waiver.
 If there is an out-of-field waiver, then ESOL eligible courses remain reported in program 130.

-Describe how the LEA provides the 60-hour ESOL training requirement for school-based administrators and the LEA's tracking system that will be implemented.
+Describe how the LEA provides the 60-hour ESOL training requirement for schoolbased administrators and the LEA's tracking system that will be implemented.

-School-based administrators can register for the 60-hour required district ESOL training course that is offered on-line via Broward Virtual University.
+School-based administrators can register for the 60-hour required district ESOL training course offered on-line via Broward Virtual University.
 Upon successful completion of the ESOL training requirements, the course is documented on the participant's in-service record.